-I would suggest this ‘keyword research’ section of the course is fundamental to any blog’ eventual success.
+I would suggest this “keyword research” section of the course is fundamental to any blog’s eventual success.
 As we discussed earlier, there is an alarmingly high number of pages that never see the first page of Google, and consequently will never get found.
 And according to the Ahrefs study, a key reason for this was the topic of the page does not have long-term traffic potential.

 So how do you know the keywords to go after that have long-term traffic potential?

 Well, with a competitive analysis slant to keyword research, the SSSEO method can deliver hundreds of low competition keywords that your blog has a realistic chance of ranking with.
-And Mike’ complete over the shoulder delivery of this entire process is both enlightening and fruitful.
+And Mike’s complete over-the-shoulder delivery of this entire process is both enlightening and fruitful.